sproutcake23/my-college-resources/AY 2024-2025/SEMESTER 1/22PHY106/README.md

-# this folder contains all resources for the subject: Computational Physics (22PHY106)
+# This folder contains the resources for the course : Computational Physics (22PHY106)